COVID-19 Guidance for students planning study abroad and university-related international travel

 - Consider working with a travel agency that can provide in-person support to ensure you fully understand the policies and can support you if any alterations or cancellations are made to your travel plans.

 International travel: Check whether your destination has restricted travel from the United States and if it is processing requests for student or research visas (if applicable).
-This information is usually available on the websites of the appropriate U.S. embassy/consulate and foreign embassy/consulate.
+This information is usually available on the websites of the appropriate U.S. embassy and/or consulate and foreign embassy/consulate.

 For questions or concerns, please contact the Office of Study Abroad and Global Engagement (email@example.com).